-There are moments when everyday life starts feeling artificial.
-Not in an obvious way, just in details that don’t line up the way they should.
+There are moments when everyday life starts feeling artificial, usually in details that don’t line up the way they should.
 A plane hanging in the sky longer than makes sense.
 The same person passing by twice within minutes.
 Conversations that sound repeated rather than spontaneous.
+You look at the clock at 10:00, blink, and suddenly it’s 12:00.

 Here are signs people often associate with that experience, when life starts feeling more programmed than personal and routine begins to crack.